newwby/godot-stat-manager/README.md

 **Con**
 - Cannot access stat object outside of the owning script (unless you use a secondary property/variant and getter to return get_int/get_real rather than the variant holding the Stat object)
 - Owner and stat must be correctly scoped or passed in order to get the value
+- Setter/getter setup required, and two properties required per property you wish to track with a Stat

 ## API method